Rare Diseases Clinical Trials Toolbox

 Publicly funded trials

-Many national research funding agencies open regular calls for funding clinical research, supporting academia/investigators to set up clinical trials.
-This funding is nevertheless usually restricted to the national level.
+Many national research funding agencies open regularly calls for funding clinical research, supporting academia/investigators to set up clinical trials.
+This funding is nevertheless usually restricted at national level.
 Indeed, despite the advantages of multinational clinical trials, just 3% of academic trials (vs. 30% of industry trials) involve more than one country.
 In Europe, the relative scarcity of multinational academic trials can be explained, in part, by restrictions with current cross-border funding options.

 Funding by a central European Budget